JelloSarm/MusicVisuals/README.md

 go with the frequency of the song, it takes in a lerped amplitude so its a smoother move but also means it will speed up the faster the song

 Jason :
+My scene depicts a moon exploding.
+It has 3 states.
+The moon before detonation, during detonation and after detonation.
+I keep track of how much time has passed since the start of my scene with the millis() function which determines the moon state.
+The moon is constructed by two nested for loops.
+The first nested loop calculates longitude and latitude values, and converts them from spherical coordinates to rectangular coordinates.
+These points are saved as vectors.
+The other nested loop connects these vectors and makes triangle strips which creates the sphere.
+The distortion effect is created by multiplying the vector by the lerped audio buffer and making it go in a random direction.

 # What I am most proud of in the assignment